Transcripts

 1. Introduction: Hey, I'm Isaiah Cardona, and I'm a senior art director

-that loves incorporating hand drawn animations into projects using Procreate dreams.
+that loves incorporating hand drawn animations into projects using Procreate Dreams.
 And if you know me from

 my animation tutorials on YouTube or my